lechatthecat/marie/README.md

 # Oran
 Programming language (written by rust)
-You can also see how I tried JIT compiled scripting language and failed: https://github.com/lechatthecat/marie

 **Still in development**

 # Syntax
 This is a scripting language.
 Syntax is as follows:
 ```rust